jump-dev/JuMP.jl/docs/src/style.md

 some_file.jl # Except for ModuleName.jl.
 ```

 Begin private functions and constants with an underscore.
-All other names should
+All other objects
-be exported.
+in the scope of a module should be exported.
 ```julia
 function _private_jump_function end
 function public_jump_function end